 Soft, tender muffins that are made with cream cheese and full of tart cranberries.
 These Cream Cheese Cranberry Muffins are perfectly sweet and tart.
 Great for breakfast, brunch or a snack especially during Christmas and the holidays.

 I always bake more during the colder months and muffins are one of my favorite things to make.
 These cranberry muffins with cream cheese are not just delicious but they’re perfect for holiday brunches and breakfasts.
 I love the color of the cranberries and they give the muffins a touch of tartness.
+I also love to switch it up sometimes and use my cranberries to make these delicious Cranberry Scones.

 You Will Love This Recipe!